duck511/Lonely-Valley/index.md

 Lonely Valley is a 7 Days to Die multiplayer server dedicated to PvE play.
-It is hosted on a dedicated server in [Online.net](https://online.net/en) datacentre [DC3](https://www.scaleway.com/en/pdf/scaleway-dc3.pdf) near Paris, France.
+It is hosted on a high-end dedicated server in [Scaleway](https://www.scaleway.com/en/dedibox/) datacentre [DC3](https://www.scaleway.com/en/pdf/scaleway-dc3.pdf) near Paris, France.
 Fast connectivity, octa-core processor and a large RAM allocation helps to maintain a pleasant gaming experience.

 The server has a variety of mods and facilities keeping the game experience tuned to the needs of PvE players.
 It is designated as a **Quiet Server** where the players respect each others right to play without interference.
 Find out more about server [settings and mods](./settings.md), learn the [commands](./commands.md) or get in touch on [Discord](https://discord.gg/3774Dhe).